 This is the Periodic Table of all the elements known so far (click on the image to see a larger version):

-Moving across a period, from left to right, the number of protons and electrons increases by one and the elements become less metallic.
-Generally, elements are solid on the left hand side of the table and change to liquid and then to gas as we move to the right.
-There are some exceptions to this rule, for example hydrogen is on the left, but it is naturally a gas.
+Generally, elements are solid on the left-hand side of the table and change to liquid and then to gas as we move to the right.
+There are some exceptions to this rule, for example, hydrogen is on the left, but it is naturally a gas.

 Melting and boiling points also show trends across a period, but the trends are a bit more complicated.
 Generally, from left to right the melting and boiling points rise and reach a peak, after which they fall again - still moving to the right of the same period.